wainuiomata/sambal/README.md

 Sambal
 ------

-Sambal is an experimental web interface for Samba using Pyramid.
+Sambal is an experimental web interface for Samba and Active Directory domains using Pyramid.

 At this point it is more just a proof of concept.